The Special Care Counselling

 - Developing strategies to address your child’s particular needs

 Note that this list is not exhaustive.
-Feel free to contact us and tell us about your situation, and we’ll let you know if our special care counsellor can help you.
+Feel free to contact us and tell us about your situation, and we’ll let you know if our special care counsellors can help you.

 Although every appointment is unique and depends on personal needs and objectives, consultations generally unfold in six steps: